Every year in the U.S., drunk driving claims approximately 10,000 lives and costs approximately $194 billion.

 About DADSS

-Congress and safety advocates nationwide are supporting the effort, making DADSS part of a multi-faceted national commitment to reduce and help eliminate drunk driving.
-The research and testing is being overseen by a team of independent engineers and scientists, and also being tested under real-world operating conditions before it is made available as a consumer option.
+Bipartisan leaders in Congress and safety advocates nationwide are supporting the effort, making DADSS part of a multi-faceted national commitment to reduce and help eliminate drunk driving.
+The research is being overseen by a team of independent engineers and scientists and being tested under real-world operating conditions before being made available for widespread use in commercial vehicles of the future.

 Technologies We're Exploring